ManifoldScholar/manifold-docusaurus/docs/walkthroughs/word_mammoth.md

 Functionally, this means that even if all you did was map Word styles to core HTML entities, then you still have the opportunity in this backend view to provide directions for how you want those core elements to appear on the screen, instead of relying on the default rendering instructions for those that are baked into Manifold.
 But if you added additional nuance to your mappings, say by adding classes, you can specifically target those class attributes and provide rendering instructions for them.
 To look at it another way, without that nuance of class attributes, you could tell Manifold how all `p` (paragraph) elements should appear.
 Useful, but limited.
 With classes, you can tell Manifold how ***this*** paragraph should look and how ***this other*** kind of paragraph should look.

-Conversly, if you do have instructions for a certain class in your stylesheet, but you cannot define it in your source document or create a mapping for it (yeah, here’s looking at you, Google Docs!), then Manifold won’t be able to apply those styling instruction.
+Conversely, if you do have instructions for a certain class in your stylesheet, but you cannot define it in your source document or create a mapping for it (yeah, here’s looking at you, Google Docs!), then Manifold won’t be able to apply those styling instructions.
 In that situation, the stylesheet will only be able to be applied to core HTML elements.

 Now let’s actually talk a little about how to compose styling instructions in CSS syntax.
 CSS is one of those topics that is both approachable and so much more nuanced than you would give it on first glance.
 Entire books are written on the topic, so we can only do so much here.
 A good place to start digging deeper will be through the [MDN’s page on CSS](https://developer.mozilla.org/en-US/docs/Web/CSS).